-1.3 The Access to Information and Privacy Office
+1.3 The Access to Information and Privacy Office (ATIP Office)

 - Appointment integrity and political impartiality (one liaison officer);

-- Oversight of Integrity in Staffing (two liaison officers);
+- Oversight of integrity in staffing (two liaison officers);

-- Investigations (one liaison officer); and
+- Staffing and assessment services (one liaison officer); and

 - Internal services (one liaison officer).

-2. Summary of Access to Information and Privacy Office activities
+2. Summary of Access to Information and Privacy Office Activities

 2.2 Management Accountability Framework